David-Manniche/TheMarket/readme.txt

     => 035804 - admin> import/export> add media to server> buttons are merging with each other => 035805 - admin> import/export> adding category media getting fatal
 ===================TV-9.1.7.20200402===================
+Bug :
+    => 035809 Subseller >> if he has permission for products then "add inventory" icon gets display instead of view inventory